Jakalope: Things That Go Jump in the Night

 First, the band released two new songs, via their official Myspace, the first titled "Delicious" and the second, a cover of the Julee Cruise song, "Falling".
 Ogilvie announced that the album would be named Delicious.
 Another song, titled "Last Song", was released via the official Jakalope fansite.
 A remix of "Delicious" by Alkatraz was also released to their Myspace.

 In August 2009, Jakalope released yet another new song, titled "a.k.a.
 Cupcake", through their YouTube account and announced that final recording for their second album had begun.

 In February 2010, the band announced that they had signed to 604 Records and soon after announced that filming of a video for a single titled "Witness" would be taking place the following week.

 In March 2010, the band announced via Twitter that the first single would be released at the end of March and the new album would be out by the end of May.

 On May 19, 2010, Jakalope posted three new songs on their MySpace page, "Witness", "Baby Blue", and "Combine", as well as a trailer for the music video for "Witness".

 On July 13, 2010, "Witness", the first single from the band's third album, was made available through the iTunes Store.
 The Kevvy Mental remix of "Witness" by Kevin James Maher was also made available for purchase.

-A music video was later made for the song "Magnolia".